Tomography of Quantum States from Structured Measurements via quantum-aware transformer: Method

 where $W_q\in \mathbb{R}^{d_s \times N_e}$, $W_k\in \mathbb{R}^{d_s \times N_e}$, and $W_v\in \mathbb{R}^{d_s \times N_e}$ represent the weights of three FCN layers.
 In the cross-attention module, given the additional query input operator embedding matrix $\mathbf{O'}$, we have

 The attention mechanism for both self-attention and cross-attention modules is uniformly formulated as

 where $N_e$ is the head number in the attention module and $W_p\in \mathbb{R}^{N_e \times d_s}$ represents the weight of an FCN layer to keep the input and output sharing the same dimensions.
-Note that we haven't explicitly differentiated weights in equations (\ref{eq:qkv-attn}) and (\ref{eq:q-cross}), but actually each layer's self-attention and cross-attention modules have their own set of independent weights.
+Note that we haven't explicitly differentiated weights in Eq.~(\ref{eq:qkv-attn}) and Eq.~(\ref{eq:q-cross}), but each layer's self-attention and cross-attention modules have their own set of independent weights.

 The whole design of the quantum-aware transformer with $d_L$ layers is presented in Fig.~\ref{fig:transqst}.
 Recall that a positive Hermitian matrix $\rho$ is linked to a lower triangular matrix $\rho_L$, which can be represented as a real vector of length $d^2$, known as the $\alpha$-vector.
 To obtain this representation, a fully connected head layer is applied to convert the transformer output into an $\hat{\alpha}$-vector of size $d^2$.
 This $\hat{\alpha}$-vector can be utilized to generate a corresponding physical density matrix through additional operations (refer to Fig.~\ref{fig:framework} for detailed information).